 About Us

-HelpForDementia (formally known as ASANT Café) was launched in 2014 by the Alzheimer Society of Alberta and Northwest Territories.
+HelpForDementia (formerly known as ASANT Café) was launched in 2014 by the Alzheimer Society of Alberta and Northwest Territories.
 Our mission is to bring awareness to Alzheimer’s disease and other forms of dementia; help alleviate the personal and social consequences of the disease; provide education and support programs; and, promote and fund research into the cause, prevention and cure.

 Our Impact